Skip to content

 Goals and Objectives

-The purpose of this 10-year initiative Initiative is to positively impact wild turkey populations by improving forest and field health and resiliency at a landscape scale in Southeastern states through active management of over 1 million acres by 2033.
+The purpose of this 10-year initiative is to positively impact wild turkey populations by improving forest and field health and resiliency at a landscape scale in Southeastern states through active management of over 1 million acres by 2033.
 In addition to leading to more robust wild turkey populations, the conservation efforts will result in healthier ecosystems across the Southeast.

 The NWTF will continue critical work addressing the complete annual cycle of wild turkey habitat needs; however, acres included in Habitat for the Hatch’s 1-million-acre goal are those that specifically establish nesting habitats with quality brood range in close proximity — in other words, Habitat for the Hatch!
 One million acres that fit these specific criteria will require a significant investment.